ChetnaAgarwal/Image-Captioning-Project/README.md

 # Image Captioning Project

+A deep Learning models that takes as input an image and describes its contents.

+Concepts used : CNNs, RNNs, Transfer Learning, Image and Text Processing, MLP, Backpropagation, Gradient Descent, and many more...

+Language used : Python

+Libraries used : Tensorflow, Keras, Numpy, Pandas, re, etc.

+For transfer Learning, used glove embeddings and resnet50 model.

-Results obtained on test images :
+## Results obtained on test images :

 ![Alt text](https://github.com/ChetnaAgarwal/Image-Captioning-Project/blob/master/image%20captioning%20results/picture1.png)